Parker51 button

 VERY PRETTY ! - and at first glance it could be a Conway Stewart Dinkie.

-But it's not, and again, the lever bears the initials BP (Burnham Pens) -
+But it's not, and again, the lever bears the initials BP (Burnham Pens) - click HERE to see those initials.

 (click on the images below for larger pictures)